altruios/namshubettulpa/public/namshubettuple/redeye.md

 ~At her foot another tooth fell - she looked around.~ ~Only three were left - scattered across the perimeter.~ *She rushed to the center and grabbed the marble.*
-~That’s what she was here for - that’s the only thing that didn’t fit.~ ~Inspecting it she couldn’t find anything out of the ordinary with it.~ ~Other than it’s glow.~
+~That's what she was here for - that's the only thing that didn't fit.~ ~Inspecting it she couldn't find anything out of the ordinary with it.~ ~Other than it's glow.~
 *She rolled it in her hand and there...*
 ~That same kind of symbol.~
 ~Different but undulating and twisting the same way as the one in the book.~